-CNB buy-out looms, agreement struck with Republic Bank
+CNB buy out looms, agreement struck with Republic Bank

-Republic Bank Trinidad’s buy-over of Cayman National Bank is moving ahead and it has committed to keeping the CNB name and the majority of its personnel.
+Republic Bank Trinidad’s buy out of Cayman National Bank is moving ahead and it has committed to keeping the CNB name and the majority of its personnel.

-Tuesday (18 September) CNB announced that it has entered into an implementation agreement with the Barbados-based bank for the purchase of a minimum 51 per cent of Cayman National’s shares.
+Tuesday (18 September) CNB announced that it has entered into an implementation agreement with the Barbados-based bank for the purchase of a minimum 51 percent of Cayman National’s shares.

 The announcement of the agreement was posted Tuesday on the Cayman Islands Stock Exchange website.
-News of the possible buy-out came last month.
+News of the possible buy out came last month.

-In addition to the agreement the banks signed on to a side letter agreement outlining specific conditions for the acquisition.
+In addition to the agreement, the banks signed on to a side letter agreement outlining specific conditions for the acquisition.

 Republic Bank Trinidad has committed to maintaining a banking presence in all three Cayman Islands, maintaining the name and branding of Cayman National Bank and its Cayman Islands subsidiaries and maintaining a majority of the workforce and management of Cayman National and its Cayman Islands subsidiaries.